DPR Korea Premier Football League: Overview

-Initially, all sports in North Korea were on an amateur basis, with competitions called Technical Innovation Contests (Chosŏn'gŭl: 기술혁신경기대회; Hanja: 技術革新競技大會) being held several times a year since 1960s.
+Initially, all sports in the country were on an amateur basis with competitions called Technical Innovation Contests being held several times a year since the 1960s until 2009.
+Technical Innovation Games typically started in February each year.

 In 1977, sport in the country was reformed, creating professional teams with paid players for each sport.
-Since then, an annual championship, called the National Championship, has been held September through each year, together with several other competitions each year.
-These include the Man'gyŏndae Prize held since at least 2002 in March through April in honour of Kim Il-sung's birthday, the Paektusan Prize held since at least 2010 in February in honour of Kim Jong-il's birthday, and the Poch'ŏnbo Torch Prize held since 2010 in May through June to mark the anniversary of the Battle of Poch'ŏnbo.
-The Osandŏk Prize competition, held in December in honour of Kim Jong-suk, was originally the primary tournament of North Korean ice hockey and other winter sports, but football was added in 2015.
+Since then, an annual championship, called the National Championship, also known as the DPR Korea Championships, has been held September through each year.

+Several other competitions held together with the National Championship each year include the Man'gyŏndae Prize held since at least 2002 in March through April in honour of Kim Il Sung's birthday, the Paektusan Prize held since at least 2010 in February in honour of Kim Jong Il's birthday, and the Poch'ŏnbo Torch Prize held since 2010 in May through June to mark the anniversary of the Battle of Poch'ŏnbo.
+The Osandŏk Prize competition, held in December in honour of Kim Jong Suk, was originally the primary tournament of North Korean ice hockey and other winter sports, but football was added in 2015.
+Hwaebul Cup was first held in 2013.
-From 1972 a national cup competition called the DPR Korea Championships was held each year.
-The last one was held in 2012, to be replaced by the Hwaebul Cup first held in 2013.

-In 2010, football's National Championship was renamed Top Class Football League or Highest Class Football League (Chosŏn'gŭl: 최상급축구련맹전; Hanja: 最上級蹴球聯盟戰), but was still held together with the National Championships of other sports, and the other football competitions of the year.

-This competition was last held in October 2017, after which it was replaced by the DPR Korea Premier Football League (Chosŏn'gŭl: 조선민주주의인민공화국 1부류축구련맹전; Hanja: 朝鮮民主主義人民共和國 一部流蹴球聯盟戰) held in the home-and-away round-robin style used in most other countries.
+In 2010, football's National Championship was renamed Top Class Football League or Highest Class Football League, but was still held together with the National Championships of other sports, and the other football competitions of the year.
+This competition was last held in October 2017, after which it was replaced by the current DPR Korea Premier Football League held in the home-and-away round-robin style used in most other countries.

-Each sports club - including their football sections - is classified as 1st class, 2nd class, and 3rd class.
-1st class clubs are the fully professional teams that play in the highest levels of the given sport; in football's case, the DPRK Premier League and the second level.
-2nd class clubs are smaller and rated to be of lower grade, though their top football teams take part in the upper levels and occasionally do achieve promotion into the highest division; provincial representative clubs are also included in the 2nd class.
-3rd class clubs do not take part in the highest levels of competition, as they are strictly amateur, being the free-time sports clubs belonging to various factories and other state enterprises.
-There are several national-level amateur tournaments as well, such as the Inter-Provincial Games and the Songun Torch Prize for provincial representative teams, as well as annual football tournaments for the amateur factory and civil servant teams.
+As of the 2017–18 season, featuring thirteen teams that play a full season of home-and-away matches.
+The 2018–2019 season started on 1 December 2018 and was scheduled to end October 2019.